HOW TO FIND GREAT TOPICS TO WRITE ABOUT FOR STUDENTS AND TEACHERS.

 In a writing prompt, the situation presents to the students the general subject or topic that they will be writing about.
 This may be dictated by the course material, in the case of exams for example, or be a situation designed to pique the students’ interest and to encourage them to write in an imaginative or creative way.
 Either way, the description should be within the students’ broad sphere of knowledge or experience.
 It should be something that inspires them to respond in words, rather than freeze in fear.

 Directions, in the context of a writing prompt, refer to the actual writing task itself.
 The directions will lay out what the student is expected to do in their writing.
-This task may require the student to perform a single step, or a series of steps.
+This task may require the student to perform a single step or a series of steps.

 The best writing prompts are designed in such a way that they stimulate students to want to express themselves.
-With careful reflection and skillful composition, writing prompts can inspire students to want to put pen to paper, even on the most apparently uninspiring of topics.
+With careful reflection and skilful composition, writing prompts can inspire students to want to put pen to paper, even on the most apparently uninspiring of topics.

 Putting writing prompts into Practice!